FDA: Stem cells from your own fat are a drug

 The FDA response -adipose derived stem cells are a drug

-Last month we finally received a response from the FDA.
+Last month, in December 2011, we finally received a response from the FDA.
 Close your eyes and imagine a train coming to a screeching halt.
 It was not the answer we were hoping for.

 Your own autologous adipose stem cells from the stromal vascular fraction (SVF) used for reconstruction and repair in the same operative session are considered by the FDA to be a DRUG.